chinmayarvind23/AIvaluate/design-plan.md

 - studentGrade
 	- Mean: the average grade of the course
 	- Median: the median grade of the course
-	- Mode: the mode of student's grade of the course
 	- UpperQuartile: the upper quartile of student grades of the course
 	- LowerQuartile: the lower quartile of student grades of the course